 Rangers: Club condemn tifo displayed by supporters ahead of Celtic draw as 'unacceptable'

-Rangers have admitted a pre-match tifo ahead of the 1-1 draw with Celtic "crossed a line" and was "unacceptable"; The display depicted former Rangers player and manager Graeme Souness looking down the barrel of a shotgun; Rangers also condemned a fan throwing a bottle onto the pitch
+Rangers say a tifo displayed before the draw with Celtic "crossed a line" and was "unacceptable"; It depicted former Ibrox player and manager Graeme Souness looking down the barrel of a shotgun, alongside offensive language; Rangers also condemned a fan throwing a bottle onto the pitch

 Rangers have condemned a bottle-throwing incident and an “unacceptable” tifo display from their supporters at Sunday’s Old Firm fixture at Ibrox.